Updated August 23, 2021.

-This new law is called UK-GDPR (United Kingdom General Data Protection Regulation) and will be read in conjunction with the newly amended Data Protection Act 2018 (DPA 2018).
+The UK-GDPR (United Kingdom General Data Protection Regulation) is in effect in the UK and will be read in conjunction with the newly amended Data Protection Act 2018 (DPA 2018).

 The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 (DPPEC Regulations) is the statutory instrument amending both the GDPR (turning it into the new UK-GDPR) and the Data Protection Act 2018.

 The most important amendments to the Data Protection Act include: